keyagarg/Occultation_Script_Generation_Python/README.md

 Finally click on Generate SCS from Accepted in the bottom right corner to create a script.

 ## Configuration
 To change the mag and duration conditions or the telescope names, edit the telescope_accept_mask in script_generation_func.py.
-As of 20260215, it can handle 3 types of telescopes.
-If changing telescope names, you will also need to edit the list next to the comment #CHANGE AS TELESCOPES ARE ADDED in script_generation_GUI.py
+As of 20260506, it can handle 3 types of telescopes and three cameras.
+If changing telescope/camera names, you will also need to edit the lists that are commented in script_generation_GUI.py and script_generation_func.py.

 To change the background colors of the close/good events, edit the color hex code in _configure_row_tags in script_generation_GUI.py

+## Specifications
+The program is designed to take 30 second captures on events that are less than 5 seconds, and one minute captures for those that are longer.

+The changes made based on cameras are as follows:
+- **ZWO ASI432MM** -> Capture area: 1608x1104   Cooling: Uncooled
+- **QHY174** -> Capture area: 1920x1200   Cooling: Cooled
+- **PlayerOne Apollo_M MAX** -> Capture area: 1608x1104   Cooling: Cooled

-# CLI Interface (OLD)
+# CLI Interface (OBSOLETE)
 ## How to run
 python script_generation_CLI.py [event file] [telescope] [**--day** day of observation] [**--pre** header file] [**--post** footer file] [**--out** output path]